grady-lad/react-svg-coordinates/README.md

 Each item in the array can be of any shape.
 But MUST contain a `x` and `y` prop.

-The `x` props is the value where the item will appear along the x-axis.
+The `x` props is the value where the item will appear along the x-axis (this is usually linear E.G index where item appears in the array).

 The `y` props is the value where the item will appear along the y-axis.

 ### viewBoxWidth
  > number | defaults to 0

- Must be the same value as the width attribute used in the targeted svg.
+ Must be the same value as the width attribute used in the viewbox property of the targeted svg.

 ### viewBoxHeigth

 > number | defaults to 0

- Must be the same value as the height attribute used in the targeted svg.
+ Must be the same value as the height attribute used in the viewbox property of the targeted svg.

-### topBottomPadding
+### yAxisArea

 > number | defaults to 0

- If defined every item will be rendered taking padding into place (Useful if you are using axis)
+ If defined the yAxis will have a width of the value passed, allowing you to render labels.

-### sidesPadding
+### xAxisArea

 > number | defaults to 0

- If defined every item will be rendered taking padding into place (Useful if you are using axis)
+If defined the xAxis will have a height of the value passed, allowing you to render labels.

 ## Render Prop Function

 This is where you can render your svg, the render prop provides the following functions to help you calculate coordiantes for your dataset.

 ### getMinX

 Returns the item in the dataset with the smallest `x` value

 ### getMaxX